Automotive Air Handling

 Air Enterprises custom designed an air handling solution for the automotive plant with ease of installation in mind.
 The units are relatively large, and although they can be assembled on site if the job calls for it, the simpler solution from an installation standpoint is to ship the units fully constructed and hoist them into place with a crane.

-The air handling units arrive fully assembled, with all controls, wires and piping in place, allowing for a relatively quick and simple installation process.
+The air handling units arrive fully assembled, with all controls, wiring and piping in place, allowing for a relatively quick and simple installation process.
 Workers hoist the unit into place, attach the necessary wires and pipes to the building, and secure it.

-RESULTS: By investing in aluminum air handling units, Mercedes-Benz is investing in the future efficiency and safety of its Alabama facility.
+By investing in aluminum air handling units, Mercedes-Benz is investing in the future efficiency and safety of its Alabama facility.
 Because aluminum units don’t rust, there is much less risk of corrosion, leaks and subsequent downtime to make additional repairs.